W4118/W4118.github.io/homework/hw5.md

     *   You might want more than just the provided example `update_shadow_pte` function to behave in different contexts (with different locks held, for example).
     *   A nonexistent PTE can be detected either if the `pte_none` function returns true, or if some containing table higher in the page tables does not exist.
 Note that this is different from the `PTE_PRESENT` bit, which indicates whether the page has been swapped to disk (which we are not asking you to track).
     *   Once again, make sure you keep concurrency in mind.
 Many processes can access the kernel’s memory-related data structures at once, so be sure to grab the appropriate locks and references when you read and write kernel shared data.<!--*   Be sure to understand how the kernel enforces copy-on-write protections when a process forks–it will help you complete the assignment, and is an excellent demonstration of the efficiency gains the kernel makes using smart handling of memory.-->
-    *   There are a huge number of places in the kernel where PTEs are invalidated, and placing an update after each one would be extremely time consuming.
+    *   There is a huge number of places in the kernel where PTEs are invalidated, and placing an update after each one would be extremely time consuming.
 Luckily, we’re not the only ones interested in page tables, and as a result the kernel provides the [MMU notifier](https://elixir.bootlin.com/linux/v6.8/source/include/linux/mmu_notifier.h), which allows us to register our own callback functions.
 These callback functions will be called whenever a particular range of PTEs is going to be invalidated.
     *   Read [this article](https://lwn.net/Articles/266320/) for information about when the MMU notifier was first implemented, and [this one](https://lwn.net/Articles/732952/) for an update about recent changes that could provide some context for how to use it.
 A good idea would be to add an `mmu_notifier` to your kernel shadow page table and include something like the following in your code:

         ```c